 Frequently Asked Questions

-What Game Engine are you using?
+What game engine are you using?

 Early in the process, we opted to use Unity as the engine.
 The decision was made in part due to the speed with which we could get it up and running, modify it to include our data-driven tools, and leverage the server and networking layers.